 But if you’re the kind of purple-loving person who adores all purple shades equally, then let the seasons help you decide:

 Winter: Think about the kinds of dark purple you see when the weather turns cold—sugar plums, the deep burgundy ting of mulled wine, and dark velvety purple dresses.
 Winter calls for deeper shades of purple, including:

 Spring: When spring has sprung, the petals of purple flowers unfurl.
 Look for lighter shades of purple for your spring wedding.
 Classic spring wedding purples include:

 Summer: As the days get longer, purple palettes become brighter and more vibrant.
 If you’re walking down the wedding aisle (or waiting at the end of one) in summer, look for lighter purples like:

 Fall: Autumn purples have the brightness of summer colors, but the dusky quality of an October sunset.
 If you’re planning a fall wedding, choose a mid-range purple.
 Here are just a few fall purples you might enjoy:

-Pro Purple Tip: Whichever version of purple you choose, think carefully about the complementary colors you want to add to your wedding palette.
-Some colors, like white, light gray, and light blue, can help purple shine.
+Pro Purple Tip: Whichever shade of purple you choose, think carefully about the complementary colors you want to add to your wedding palette.
+Some colors, like white, light gray, and light blue can help purple shine.
 But other colors, like bright orange and neon green, will clash and distract from purple’s beauty.
 Use an artist’s color wheel to help you find complementary colors and shades to create the perfect color scheme.

 Once you’ve chosen your purple, that purple becomes your compass rose (a purple compass rose, of course).
 The shade will inform design and decor choices through every step of the wedding planning process.
 And the first step?
 Telling people there will be a wedding—and that they’re invited.